Our Spiritual Leaders

 Noah Weingarten: Lay Ritual Leader

-The young man is Noah Weingarten, who since his bar mitzvah in 2002 has regularly been leading services and reading Torah on Shabbat and holidays.
+The young man is Noah Weingarten, who from the time of his bar mitzvah in 2002 until he left for college regularly led services and read Torah on Shabbat and holidays.

 Noah is a graduate of the Solomon Schechter Day School of Greater Boston and Gann Academy/New Jewish High School in Waltham.